lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Receiver behaviour

+On receiving a SCHC Fragment with a Rule ID and optional DTag pair not being processed at that time

+- the receiver MAY check if the optional DTag value has not recently been used for that Rule ID value, thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission,
-On receiving a SCHC Fragment with a Rule ID and DTag pair not being processed at that time, the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
+- the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
   That process MUST only examine received SCHC F/R messages with that Rule ID and DTag value pair and MUST only transmit SCHC F/R messages with that Rule ID and DTag value pair.
-It MUST intialise its current window number to be the first one, it MUST initialise its current W bit to 0 and it MUST enter a **first state** and MUST process the SCHC Fragment that was just received.

-Note: the purpose in the **first state** is to receive the initial transmission of the SCHC Fragments of the current window.

-On entering the **first state**, the receiver MUST start an Inactivity Timer and it MUST initialise an empty Bitmap for the current window.

-In the **first state**:

-  - Any received SCHC Fragment bearing a W bit different from the current W bit of the receiver process MUST be silently ignored and discarded.
-  In the rest of this list of actions, only SCHC Fragments that have the correct W bit are considered.
-  - On reception of each SCHC Fragment, the receiver MUST reset the Inactivity Timer and MUST update the Bitmap.
-  - The receiver MUST assemble the payloads of the received SCHC Fragments, based on their FCN and based on the current window number.
-  - On expiration of the Inactivity Timer, the receiver MUST send a SCHC Receiver-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit the receive process for that SCHC Packet.
-  - On receiving an All-0 SCHC Fragment, the receiver MUST send a SCHC ACK (specified in {{ACK}}).
-  Reminder: the SCHC ACK reports on the SCHC Fragments that have been correctly received in the current window.
-    * If the Bitmap indicates that all the SCHC Fragments of the current window have been correctly received, the receiver MUST increment its current window number, it MUST flip its current W bit and it MUST re-enter the **first state**.
-    * If the Bitmap indicates that at least one SCHC Fragment is missing in the current window, the receiver MUST enter a **second state**.
-  - On receiving an All-1 SCHC Fragment, the receiver MUST send a SCHC ACK (specified in {{ACK}}).
-  Reminder: the SCHC ACK reports on the integrity check of the whole reassembled SCHC Packet and optionally on the SCHC Fragments that were correctly received in the current window.
-    * If the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST enter the **fourth state**.
-    * If the integrity check indicates that the full SCHC Packet has not been correctly reassembled, the receiver MUST enter a **third state**.

-Note: the purpose in the **second state** is to receive the retransmitted SCHC Fragments of the current window before advancing to the next window.

-On entering the **second state**, the receiver MUST reset the Inactivity Timer.

-In the **second state**:

-  - On reception of each SCHC Fragment or SCHC ACK REQ, the receiver MUST reset the Inactivity Timer.
-  - On reception of a SCHC ACK REQ with a W bit equal to that of the receiving process, the receiver MUST send a SCHC ACK and MUST reset the Inactivity Timer.
-  - On reception of a SCHC Fragment with a W bit equal to that of the receiving process,
-    * If the Bitmap indicates that the SCHC Fragment had already been received, the receiver MUST silently ignore it and discard it.
-    * Otherwise it MUST update the Bitmap and assemble the payload of the SCHC Fragment received.
-  - On the Bitmap becoming fully populated with 1's, the receiver MUST send an All-0 SCHC ACK and MUST reset the Inactivity Timer
-  - On expiration of the Inactivity Timer, the receiver MUST send a SCHC Receiver-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit the receive process for that SCHC Packet.
-  - On reception of a SCHC Fragment with a W bit different from that of the receiving process
-    * If the Bitmap is fully populated with 1's, the receiver MUST increment its current window number, it MUST flip its current W bit, it MUST enter the **first state** and it MUST the SCHC Fragment that was just received.
-    * Otherwise, the receiver MUST silently ignore and discard the SCHC Fragment just received.

-Note: the purpose in the **third state** is to receive the retransmitted SCHC Fragments of the last window.

-On entering the **third state**, the receiver MUST reset the Inactivity Timer.

-In the **third state**

-  - On reception of each SCHC Fragment or SCHC ACK REQ, the receiver MUST reset the Inactivity Timer.
-  - On reception of a SCHC ACK REQ with a W bit equal to that of the receiving process, the receiver MUST send a SCHC ACK and MUST reset the Inactivity Timer.
-  - On reception of a SCHC Fragment with a W bit equal to that of the receiving process,
-    * If the Bitmap indicates that the SCHC Fragment had already been received, the receiver MUST silently ignore it and discard it.
-    * Otherwise it MUST update the Bitmap and assemble the payload of the SCHC Fragment received.
-It MUST compute the integrity check.
-  - On the integrity check becoming True, the receiver MUST send a SCHC ACK and MUST reset the Inactivity Timer
-  - On expiration of the Inactivity Timer, the receiver MUST send a SCHC Receiver-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit the receive process for that SCHC Packet.
-  - On reception of a SCHC Fragment with a W bit different from that of the receiving process, the receiver MUST silently ignore and discard the SCHC Fragment just received.

-Note: the purpose in the **fourth state** is to increase the chances that the sender receives a SCHC ACK with positive integrity check for this SCHC Packet.

-On entering the **fourth state**, the receiver MUST reset the Inactivity Timer.

-In the **fourth state**

-  - Any received SCHC F/R message with a W bit different from the current W bit of the receiver process MUST be silently ignored and discarded.
+- the receiver MUST start an Inactivity Timer.
+It MUST initialise an Attempts counter to 0.
+  It MUST initialise a window counter to 0.

+In the rest of this section, "local W bit" means the least significant bit of the window counter of the receiver.

+On reception of any SCHC F/R message, the receiver MUST reset the Inactivity Timer.

+Entering an "acceptance phase", the receiver MUST first initialise an empty Bitmap for this window, then

+- on receiving a SCHC Fragment or SCHC ACK REQ with the W bit different from the local W bit, the receiver MUST silently ignore and discard that message.
+- on receiving a SCHC Fragment with the W bit equal to the local W bit, the receiver MUST assemble the received tile based on the window counter and on the FCN field in the SCHC Fragment and it MUST update the Bitmap.
+  * if the SCHC Fragment received is an All-0 SCHC Fragment, the current window is determined to be a not-last window, and the receiver MUST send a SCHC ACK for this window.
+    Then,

+    - If the Bitmap indicates that all the tiles of the current window have been correctly received, the receiver MUST increment its window counter and it enters the "acceptance phase" for that new window.
+    - If the Bitmap indicates that at least one tile is missing in the current window, the receiver enters the "equalization phase" for this window.

+  * if the SCHC Fragment received is an All-1 SCHC Fragment, the padding bits of the All-1 SCHC Fragment MUST be assembled after the received tile, the current window is determined to be the last window, the receiver MUST perform the integrity check and it MUST send a SCHC ACK for this window.
+Then,

+    - If the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST enter the "clean-up phase".
+    - If the integrity check indicates that the full SCHC Packet has not been correctly reassembled, the receiver enters the "equalization phase" for this window.

+- on receiving a SCHC ACK REQ with the W bit equal to the local W bit, the current window is an undetermined window, the receiver MUST send a SCHC ACK for this window, and it keeps accepting incoming messages.

+In the "equalization phase":

+- if the window is a not-last window

+  * on receiving a SCHC Fragment or SCHC ACK REQ with a W bit different from the local W bit the receiver MUST silently ignore and discard that message.
+  * on receiving a SCHC ACK REQ with a W bit equal to the local W bit, the receiver MUST send a SCHC ACK for this window.
+  * on receiving a SCHC Fragment with a W bit equal to the local W bit,

+    - if the SCHC Fragment received is an All-1 SCHC Fragment, the receiver MUST silently ignore it and discard it.
+    - otherwise,
+      the receiver MUST update the Bitmap and it MUST assemble the tile received.

+  * on the Bitmap becoming fully populated with 1's, the receiver MUST send a SCHC ACK for this window, it MUST increment its window counter and it enters the "acceptance phase" for the new window.

+- if the window is the last window

+  * on receiving a SCHC Fragment or SCHC ACK REQ with a W bit different from the local W bit the receiver MUST silently ignore and discard that message.
+  * on receiving a SCHC ACK REQ with a W bit equal to the local W bit, the receiver MUST send a SCHC ACK for this window.
+  * on receiving a SCHC Fragment with a W bit equal to the local W bit,

+    - if the SCHC Fragment received is an All-0 SCHC Fragment, the receiver MUST silently ignore it and discard it.
+    - otherwise, the receiver MUST update the Bitmap and it MUST assemble the tile received.
+      If the SCHC Fragment received is an All-1 SCHC Fragment, the receiver MUST assemble the padding bits of the All-1 SCHC Fragment after the received tile.
+      It MUST perform the integrity check.
+Then

+      * if the integrity check indicates that the full SCHC Packet has been correctly reassembled, the receiver MUST send a SCHC ACK and it enters the "clean-up phase".
+      * if the integrity check indicates that the full SCHC Packet has not been correctly reassembled,
+        - if the SCHC Fragment received was an All-1 SCHC Fragment, the receiver MUST send a SCHC ACK for this window
+        - it keeps accepting incoming messages.

+In the "clean-up phase":

+- Any received SCHC F/R message with a W bit different from the local W bit MUST be silently ignored and discarded.
 - Any received SCHC F/R message different from an All-1 SCHC Fragment or a SCHC ACK REQ MUST be silently ignored and discarded.
 - On receiving an All-1 SCHC Fragment or a SCHC ACK REQ, the receiver MUST send a SCHC ACK.
-  - On expiration of the Inactivity Timer, the receive process for that SCHC Packet MUST exit
+- On expiration of the Inactivity Timer, the receive process for that SCHC Packet MAY exit

-At any time, when Attempts reaches MAC_ACK_REQUESTS, the receiver MUST send a SCHC Receiver-Abort, it MUST release all resource associated with this SCHC Packet and it MUST exit the receive process for that SCHC Packet.
+At any time,
+on expiration of the Inactivity Timer, on receiving a SCHC Sender-Abort or when Attempts reaches MAC_ACK_REQUESTS, the receiver MUST send a SCHC Receiver-Abort, it MUST release all resource associated with this SCHC Packet and it MAY exit the receive process for that SCHC Packet.

-At any time, on receiving a SCHC Sender-Abort, the fragment sender MUST release all resource associated with this SCHC Packet and it MUST exit the receive process for that SCHC Packet.

 {{Fig-ACKAlwaysRcv}} shows an example of a corresponding state machine.